 Explore the nearby 16-mile Shut-In Trail (a National Recreation Trail), which is part of a longer route that Vanderbilt originally created for his hunting parties

-- Hike to the summit of Mount Pisgah for breath-taking views
+- Hike to the summit of Mount Pisgah for breathtaking views.
+See area map below.

 - Enjoy bird and wildlife watching